bluesky-dev12/NFS-Shaders/README.md

   <h3 align="center">NFS-Shaders</h3>

   <p align="center">
-    This is repositor for shaders for some NFS Games.
+    This is repository for shaders for some NFS Games.
 Currently i want to port these to pc by-time-to-time.
     <br/>
     <br/>
   </p>